Growing up is not easy, and sometimes it's hard to cope with whatever life throws at you.

-What can I expect from my CAMHS appointment?
+What can I expect from my CYPMHS appointment?

-Knowing what to expect when you're going to CAMHS will help you feel more in control of what's happening.
+Knowing what to expect when you're going to CYPMHS will help you feel more in control of what's happening.

-Rethink has a guide that offers tips about what to expect and ask during your first CAMHS appointment and beyond.
+Rethink has a guide that offers tips about what to expect and ask during your first CYPMHS appointment and beyond.

 You may be asked a lot of questions and team members might want to talk to your family.

-This is because the team you see will want to get a good understanding of the problem, how you see it, and what ideas you might have about dealing with it.
+This is because the team you see will want to listen to you get a good understanding of the problem in your own words.

 Once they have a good sense of who you are and what you want, they'll suggest different things that can help and you'll decide what to do next together.

 The Anna Freud National Centre for Children and Families website has information and a video about how young people receive support from mental health services.

 Need support with medicine?